akkartik/mu/apps/README.md

 * `ex*`: small stand-alone examples that don't need any of the shared code at the top-level.
 They each have a simple pedagogical goal.
 Try these first.

+* `factorial*`: A simple program to compute factorials in 5 versions, showing all the different syntax sugars and what they expand to.

 * Code unique to phases of our build toolchain:
   * Core SubX: `hex`, `survey`, `pack`, `dquotes`, `assort`, `tests`
   * Syntax sugar for SubX: `sigils`, `calls`, `braces`